-While the origination process and loan approval are generally performed at the branch level, all applications are submitted electronically to Caixabank's headquarters in Barcelona and are reviewed by the credit department.
-The review includes an analysis of financial statements, historical analysis of the debtor's exposure to Caixabank as well as the wider Spanish banking system and valuations for secured loans.
-The credit department then prepares a report clarifying its opinion on the borrower's creditworthiness, which is used in the final approval process.
-As consistent with the overall Spanish market, full income verification is conducted on all customers, including collection of the last two years' audited financial statements, tax returns, acts of incorporation and lists of outstanding loans.
+The origination process and loan approval is generally performed at the branch level.Branch prepares a report clarifying its opinion on the borrower's creditworthiness which is used in the approval process.
+This report, as consistent with the overall Spanish market, full income collection of last two years' audited financial statements, tax returns, acts of incorporation and lists of outstanding loans.